JonSingleton/StyleTTS-WebUI/README.md

 ✔️ Training tab with tensorboard monitoring available

+***** note that this is a fork of the initial work to put this in a webui by Jarod Mica - https://github.com/JarodMica?tab=repositories.
+This is just my little version with QOL changes that suit me.

 ## Setup
 There is no Linux or Mac set-up at the moment.
 However, I think the set-up on linux isn't too convoluted as it doesn't require any code modifications, just installation modifications.
 I believe you do not need to uninstall and reinstall torch and then the back slashes should be replaced with forward slashes in the commands below.